mlizhangx/Network-Analysis-for-Repertoire-Sequencing-/README.md

 ## Vignettes

-Vignettes are linked below.
-Once the package is installed, vignettes can also be viewed from within `R` using `browseVignettes()`.
+Pre-rendered vignettes are included in the package’s `vignettes` directory; you can use the links below to view the rendered files on the package’s GitHub repository.
+If you are installing the package from GitHub wish to be able to access the vignettes from within `R`, include the argument `build_vignettes = TRUE` when calling the `devtools::install_github` function.
+Once the package is installed, vignettes can also be viewed from within `R` using `help(package = "RepSeqNetworkAnalysis")`.

 [Generate Network With Node and Cluster Statistics](https://github.com/mlizhangx/Network-Analysis-for-Repertoire-Sequencing-/tree/main/vignettes/generateNetworkWithStats.md)